Forficula auricularia: Agricultural impact

 Forficula auricularia has been known to cause significant damage to crops, flowers, and fruit orchards when at high population levels.
 Some of the commercially valuable vegetables it feeds upon include cabbage, cauliflower, chard, celery, lettuce, potato, beet, and cucumber among others.
 Earwigs readily consume corn (maize) silk and can damage the crop.
 Among fruits, they have been found to damage apple and pear orchards.
-They damage young plum and peach trees in early spring, when other food is scarce, by devouring blossoms and leaves at night.
-It is not uncommon to find them wedged among petals of fresh cut carnations, roses, dahlia and zinnia.
+On apple trees specifically, Forficula auricularia feed on the fruits (primarily on parts where the fruit is already rotting or cracked) and contaminate the fruits with frass (powdery wood debris that is the result of insect foraging/ boring).
+They damage young plum and peach trees in early spring when other food is scarce by devouring blossoms and leaves at night.
+They are often found wedged among petals of fresh cut carnations, roses, dahlia and zinnia.

-In addition to all of the agricultural problems caused, humans are not very fond of F. auricularia because of its foul odor and annoying propensity to aggregate together in or near human dwellings.
+In addition to the agricultural problems caused, Forficula auricularia emit a foul odor and have a tendency to aggregate together in or near human dwellings.

+Human interaction

-Control of F. auricularia has been attempted using some of its natural enemies, including the parasitoid fly Bigonicheta spinipenni, the fungi Erynia forficulae and Metarhizium anisopliae, as well as many species of birds.
-The tachinid flies Triarthria setipennis (Fallen) and Ocytata pallipes have been introduced in North America to control F. auricularia in the 1920s.
+Control of Forficula auricularia has been attempted using some of its natural enemies, including the parasitoid fly Bigonicheta spinipenni, the fungi Erynia forficulae and Metarhizium anisopliae, as well as many species of birds.
+Forficula auricularia are host to the nematode Mermis nigrescens which have the ability to manipulate their hosts to seek water.
+The tachinid flies Triarthria setipennis (Fallen) and Ocytata pallipes have been introduced in North America to control Forficula auricularia in the 1920s.

 Insecticides have also been successfully implemented, although commercial products are rarely targeted specifically towards earwigs.
 Multipurpose insecticides for control of earwigs, grasshoppers, sowbugs and other insects are more common.
-Diazinon, an organophosphate insecticide, has been known to continue killing F. auricularia up to 17 days after initial spraying.
+Diazinon, an organophosphate insecticide, has been known to continue killing Forficula auricularia up to 17 days after initial spraying.

-Humans have, however, found beneficial uses of F. auricularia in the pest management of other insects.
+Humans have, however, found beneficial uses of Forficula auricularia in the pest management of other insects.
+The European common earwig is an omnivore and is also referred to as a generalist predator or scavenger meaning they have many different forms of prey and will feed on whichever prey species is most available.
 The European earwig is a natural predator of a number of other agricultural pests, including the pear psyllid and several aphid species, and in this regard has been used to control outbreaks of such organisms.
-Damage to crops by F. auricularia is limited as long as there are high population levels of their insect prey.
+The common earwig is an important predator of many different orchard/ crop pests such as the wooly apple aphid (Eriosoma lanigerum) which is one of the most problematic pests in apple orchards.
+Research has repeatedly shown that low numbers of common earwigs are associated with wooly apple aphid infestations whereas high numbers of common earwigs lead to decreased aphid populations in orchards so much so that farmers sometimes do not even need to use chemicals or pesticides.
+Therefore, despite their potential adverse effects on some crops, European common earwigs play a crucial role in managing wooly aphid apple populations in apple orchards.
+Damage to crops by Forficula auricularia is limited as long as there are high population levels of their insect prey.